 The fundamentals of the Transporter haven’t changed to a great degree over the last couple of updates.
-The progression from T5 to T6 to T6.1 – the most recent facelift – has been steady, but has resulted in a thoroughly modern and desirable van nonetheless.
+The progression from T5 to T6 and now T6.1 – the most recent facelift – has been steady, but has resulted in a thoroughly modern and desirable van nonetheless.

 There are many elements that are familiar to those who have spent any time with the Volkswagen car range of late, with the engines, technology and various materials all reminiscent of the passenger models.

 The engine range is wide in its offering.
 The two latest Euro 6 2.0-litre TDI engines are the two base models in the T6.1 – a 90PS and a 110PS version.
 The top two versions are a 150PS and a Biturbo 199PS, both of which featured in the T6 and in several Volkswagen passenger car models.
 For a brief period, there were petrol engines on offer, but the two 2.0-litre TSI units were discontinued due to a lack of demand, so a rare used model is your only option if you want one of those.
 There is even an electric van on the way, with a claimed range of 82 miles.

 In terms of gearboxes, the lower powered engines get a five-speed manual while the higher end versions get a sixth gear.
 There is also a seven-speed DSG automatic gearbox, which is optional on the 150PS diesel and the only transmission offered on the most powerful 199PS diesel.